Parks & Recreation Improvements

 Affordable Housing

-The proposed $20 million for housing affordability will be used to supplement the City of Asheville’s Housing Trust Fund.
+The $20 million for housing affordability will be used to supplement the City of Asheville’s Housing Trust Fund.

 Prioritized Bond Projects